Jeevesh-Nandan-Tripathi/Whatsapp-webpage/README.md

 # Whatsapp-webpage
-This responsive clone webpage is designed by HTMl, CSS
+This responsive clone webpage is designed by HTML, CSS

 video link